CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 #### Creating a BundleTracker

-In this API, the `BundleTracker` has a template argument `T`, which corresponds to the wrapper object type.
+The `BundleTracker` has a template argument `T` in this API that corresponds to the wrapper object type.
 This defaults to `Bundle` if no wrapper object is used.
 The `BundleTracker` constructor takes three arguments:

 - The `BundleContext` from which the tracker shall be created.
 - An unsigned 32-bit integer as a mask of states, where all of the active bits correspond to Bundle states that will be tracked.
 The `CreateStateMask` method is defined to simplify the creation of these masks